Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: doubly heavy baryons and tetraquarks

 \subsection{Doubly heavy systems in GEM}

-Following the approach of our previous work \cite{Luo:2023sne,Man:2024mvl,Zhou:2025fpp,Luo:2025psq,Zhang:2025vtc,Luo:2025cqs,An:2025rjv,Luo:2023sra,Peng:2024pyl,Luo:2025cqs,Zhou:2025fpp}, we use a well-chosen set of Gaussian basis functions forming an approximate complete set in a finite coordinate space to expand the wave function and transform the stationary Schrödinger equation into a generalized eigenvalue problem.
+Following the approach of our previous work \cite{Luo:2023sne,Man:2024mvl,Zhou:2025fpp,Luo:2025psq,Zhang:2025vtc,Luo:2025cqs,An:2025rjv,Luo:2023sra,Peng:2024pyl,Luo:2025cqs,Zhou:2025fpp}, we use a well-chosen set of Gaussian basis functions forming an approximate complete set in a finite coordinate space to expand the wave function and transform the stationary Schr\"{o}dinger equation into a generalized eigenvalue problem.

 For the three-body $QQq$ systems, with two heavy quarks $Q$ positioned at $m_2$ and $m_3$ in Fig.~1 of Ref.~\cite{Hiyama:2003cu}, we use the symmetric basis

 where $\alpha = \{l, L, L_t, s_{23}, S, n, N\}$.
 For the four-body $QQ\bar{q}\bar{q}$ systems, with two heavy quarks $Q$ positioned at $m_1$ and $m_2$ and two light quarks $\bar{q}$ positioned at $m_3$ and $m_4$ in Fig.~18 of Ref.~\cite{Hiyama:2003cu}, we use the basis